nicholasohjj/tp/docs/DeveloperGuide.md

 - **1c**: Tutor enters a blank assignment name.
     - 1c1: TutorTrack warns the tutor about the assignment name is missing.
     - 1c2: TutorTrack prompts the tutor to enter the command again.
     - **Use case ends.**

+- **1d**: Assignment already in the target (e.g., tutor tries to mark completed when already completed).
+    - 1d1: TutorTrack informs the tutor that the assignment is already in the target state.
+    - **Use case ends.**

 ### Non-Functional Requirements